gwendall/way.js/README.md

 **writeonly** (Boolean)

-Prevents the element from getting refreshed when the binded value changes.
+Prevents the element from getting changed when the binded value changes.

 ```html
 <input type="text" way-data="some.property" way-writeonly="false">